 I am an interdisciplinary media historian; my research and teaching focus on relationships amongst media and the arts from the 1890s to the present.

 My academic training was in rhetoric, interdisciplinary studies, comparative literature, and film & media studies, but I am also a contemporary ballet dancer and choreographer, so my 30+ years of dancing also deeply inform my research and teaching.
 Most of my current scholarship looks at dancing bodies in film, television, and video games.
-My current book project, tentatively titled White Screens, Black Dance: Race and Masculinity in Midcentury America, examines danced performances of masculinity by both Black and white male stars on mid-twentieth century American film and television.
+My current book project, provisionally titled White Screens, Black Dance: Race and Masculinity in Midcentury America (under contract with Oxford University Press), examines danced performances of masculinity by both Black and white male stars on mid-twentieth century American film and television.

 screendance; dance on screen; race, gender, & sexuality; film history; television history; media genres; stardom; music video; media authorship; popular culture; intermediality